-There are currently around one gazillion Bluetooth speakers on the market — OK, fine, that’s a rough estimate — and while all that competition has stoked innovation, it’s made landing the very best Bluetooth speakers more complicated than ever.
-The fact is, you simply can’t listen to all of the top choices to see which speakers are worth your dollars.
+There are currently over 100 billion Bluetooth speakers on the market — OK, fine, that’s a rough estimate — and while all that competition has certainly inspired innovation, it’s made landing the very best Bluetooth speakers more complicated than ever.
+The fact is, you simply can’t listen to all of the available options to see which speakers are worth your dollars.
 Luckily, we’ve listened to more than our fair share.

 Why we picked the Riva Turbo X: